 Within the park is a well known waterfall, the Svartifoss.The Svartifoss, standing at 67 feet tall, is tucked into a massive field and framed by black columnar basalt.
 It is well worth the 3.5 mile round trip hike there are multiple other waterfalls along the way!

 Jökulsárgljúfur is located in the northernmost part of Vatnajökull National Park and is home to the popular Dettifoss and the picturesque coastal town of Húsavík, where they claim the title of the best whale watching town in all of Europe.
 The Dettifoss waterfall, located in Northern Iceland, is said to be one of the most powerful waterfalls in all of Europe.
 At 100 meters wide and dropping all its water into a magnificent canyon, this would be one heck of a backdrop for photos.
 As a whole, Jökulsárgljúfur is ideal for hiking and camping and is home to one of Iceland’s deepest canyons.

 I hope this has convinced you to elope in this phenomenal Nordic country that boasts stunning landscapes and history.
 Let’s do this thing and get y’all married in Iceland!

-Please note that the images in this post are mine; however, I have the permission to use them for the informational purposes of this blog until I get photos in the fall of 2022.
+Please note that the images in this post are mine; however, I have the permission to use them for the informational purposes of this blog until I get photos of my own.